mortcanty/earthengine/README.md

 # Change Detection with Google Earth Engine Imagery
 A simple Flask web application for performing change detection tasks with
 <a href="https://developers.google.com/earth-engine/">Google Earth Engine</a> imagery *.

-The AppEngine version (web version) is for demonstration only and has very limited functionality.
+The <a href="http://ms-image-analysis.appspot.com/static/index.html">AppEngine version</a> (web version) is for demonstration only and has very limited functionality.
-Exporting results in particular is not possible.
+Exporting results to Google Drive or to Earth Engine assets is in particular not possible.

-The local version runs in a Docker container serving the Flask web application on localhost.
+The local version runs in a Docker container serving the Flask web application on __localhost:5000__.

-On the localhost, assuming you have been granted access to the Earth Engine, you can carry out the following tasks:
+Assuming you have been authenticated (see below) to the Earth Engine, you can carry out the following tasks:

  1. Run the iMAD (iteratively re-weighted MAD) algorithm on LANDAT-5 TM bitemporal imagery.
 CCA is done on the client side until Cholesky decomposition becomes available on the GEE API.
 This means that only small image subsets can be processed and iterations